chopeks/mod_find_legendary_maps/README.md

 Adds a map item into game, that, when used, centers at legendary location.

-Works with vanilla, with patches for Legends, SSU
+Works with vanilla, with included patches for Legends, SSU

 ### Current state:
 - Adds new item, a map,